KGGoodchild/PowerBI-Portfolio/README.md

 This **professional Power BI tool** provides a variety of views to help the consumer evaluate 2020 property listings in the Austin, TX area, based on location, nearby schools, property features, and a plethora of other metrics.

- The dashboard is designed with multiple views:
+ The tool is designed with multiple views:
  - **Overall Features**
    - Cross-filtering capabilities
    - Slicer panel